 Then, visit the Yosemite Museum and Indian Cultural Exhibit.

 The Yosemite Museum and Indian Cultural Exhibit is a great place for families.
-It was the first museum built in the national park system and has a variety of educational initiatives for visitors.
+It was the first museum built in the national park system and offers various educational initiatives for visitors.

-The Yosemite Museum shows displays of the cultural history of Yosemite’s native Miwok and Paiute people.
-It showcases tools and items such as tone tool-making, basket-weaving, beadwork and traditional games.
+The Yosemite Museum displays the cultural history of Yosemite’s native Miwok and Paiute people.
+It showcases tools and items such as tone tool-making, basket weaving, beadwork, and traditional games.

-In front of the museum, you’ll find a cross-section of a giant sequoia tree that visitors can touch, and a re-creation of an umacha (a Miwok and Paiute cedar bark house).
+In front of the museum, you’ll find a cross-section of a giant sequoia tree that visitors can touch and a re-creation of an Omaha (a Miwok and Paiute cedar bark house).
 Behind the museum, you can also do a self-guided accessible trail through the reconstructed Indian Village of Ahwahnee.
 You’ll learn about plants and structures.

 Once you’re done with the museum visit, head back in the car and drive to Mariposa Grove of Giant Sequoias.
 From the Yosemite Museum, it takes about an hour to reach the south side of Yosemite to Mariposa Grove.

-The Mariposa Grove of Giant Sequoias is a popular place in Yosemite National Park.
+The Mariposa Grove of Giant Sequoias is popular in Yosemite National Park.
 It’s the largest sequoia grove in Yosemite and is home to over 500 mature giant sequoias.

 There are a few different trails to take with the kids to admire the sequoia trees.
 Some trails are even wheelchair and stroller accessible.